lale-help/lale-help.github.io/index.md

   </div>
   <div class="homepage-features">
   	<div><img src="/img/homepage/member.svg"/>
-  		<b>Robust member management</b><br/>Easily sign up your volunteers into your circle, set leaders and control what volunteers can do.
+  		<b>Robust member management</b><br/>Let your volunteers sign up to your circle, set leaders and control what volunteers can do.
   	</div>
   	<div><img src="/img/homepage/pencil.svg"/>
   		<b>Efficient task coordination</b><br/>Sign up for a task, connect with other volunteers on a task and start a discussion.